koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_32_from-dicky-bow-to-rhombus.md

-# From “dicky bow” to “rhombus“?
+# Slide 32 of Lecture 3 contains information about From “dicky bow” to “rhombus“?
 The image, titled "From 'dicky bow' to 'rhombus'," contrasts two fundamental types of supply chain relationships: the "Classic relationship" and the "Partnership relationship," using geometric shapes as metaphors .

 The Classic relationship, represented by the red "dicky bow" (or hourglass shape), is characterized by a limited focus on transaction (project, task) and is typically managed only at the Sales/Purchasing dept. level.
 This narrow, transactional focus creates a bottleneck in communication and trust, where the only link is the negotiation of price and quantity for a single transaction.